 What made things worse was as they marched, they came across artesian wells and watering holes, but they were denied their request for water.
 The Japanese would chase the POWs away from the wells.
 It got to the point that even though the Japanese attempted to keep the prisoners from the water they still went to the wells.
 This resulted in the deaths of many men who were bayoneted while getting water.

 The lack of food and water caused physical disabilities; such as the prisoners’ mouths swelling and their tongues splitting open.
 If the prisoners drank the water, they were often killed.
 At San Fernando, the POWs were crowded together in a bullpen.
 After this was done, the POWs were told to lay down for the night.
 Since they were packed in so tightly, it was impossible for them to lay down.

-At San Fernando, the POWs were packed into small wooden boxcars known as, “Forty or Eights.”
-Each car could hold eight horses or forty men, but the Japanese packed 100 men into each car and closed the doors.
-Those who died remained standing until the living climbed out of the cars at Capas.
-From there, they walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
+At San Fernando, the POWs were put into a bullpen surrounded by barbed wire.
+How long he remained there is not known.
+At some point, the POWs were ordered to form 100 men detachments and marched to the train station.
+The railroad was narrow gauge with small wooden boxcars known as, “forty or eights,” since the cars could hold forty men or eight horses.
+Since each detachment had 100 men in it, the Japanese packed 100 men into each car and closed the doors.
+Those POWs who died in the cars did not fall to the floors until the living left the cars at Capas.
+From Capas, the POWs walked the last eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.

 “Dear Mrs. A. Mahr: